AdobeDocs/experience-manager-cloud-manager.en/help/using/stage-prod-only.md

 >[!NOTE]
 >
 >Certain options may be grayed out if the corresponding pipelines already exist.
+>
+>* **Add Production Only Pipeline** will be unavailable if a stage-only pipeline does not yet exist.
-For example, **Add Production Pipeline** will be unavailable if a standard coupled pipeline already exists.
+>* **Add Production Pipeline** will be unavailable if a standard coupled pipeline already exists.
+>* Only one prod-only and one stage-only pipelines are allowed per program.

 ### Stage-Only Pipelines {#stage-only}